perone/Pyevolve/docs/source/intro.rst

    Non-terminal node
-      The non-terminal node or non-terminal function is a function in a parse tree which is either a root or a branch in that tree, in the GP we call non-terminal nodes as "functions", the opposite of terminal nodes, which are the variables of the GP.
+      The non-terminal node or non-terminal function is a function in a parse tree which is either a root or a branch in that tree.
+In GP, we call non-terminal nodes as "functions", the opposite of terminal nodes, which are the variables of the GP.

 .. seealso::